Few legal wins so far as Trump team hunts for proof of fraud

 In Michigan, Judge Cynthia Stephens dismissed one filing as “inadmissible hearsay within hearsay.”
 When Trump’s lawyers appealed, the next court kicked the filing back as “defective.”

 The campaign has so far scored just one small victory, allowing their observers to stand a little closer to election workers processing the mail-in ballots in Philadelphia.
+But the litigation keeps coming, usually centered around accusations from partisan poll watchers, who have no auditing role in the election, that something untoward might have happened during the count, without evidence to back it up.

 Senate Majority Leader Mitch McConnell, R-Ky., insists the president is “100% within his rights” to look into fraud allegations and pursue his legal options.
 Attorney General William Barr has authorized the Justice Department to investigate “clear and apparently-credible allegations of irregularities.”